 And if you’re looking to try a silky, smooth, cotton embroidery floss that gently unravels off the spool (and doesn’t get tangled and twisted instead), I would highly recommend Aurifil’s Cotton Floss.
 I love it!
 You can find stockists on their website.

-Or head to the Tutorials Tab for more free sewing ideas!
+Head to the Tutorials Tab for more free sewing ideas!

 Thanks for visiting today.
 I look forward to sharing more projects and ideas with you soon.
 Happy stitching, Lauren x